 Porthole Rasbora (Rasbora cephalotaenia)

-The Porthole Rasbora is a lesser-known species in the aquarium trade.
-However, they are peaceful, active and hardy fish that make an excellent addition to a friendly community aquarium of Southeast Asian or Indian fish species since they are peaceful, active, and hardy.
+In the aquarium trade, the Porthole Rasbora is a lesser-known species.
+Nonetheless, they make excellent additions to a friendly community aquarium of Southeast Asian or Indian fish species since they are peaceful, active, and hardy.

-Suitable tankmates for these Rasboras could include similarly sized Rasboras, Loaches, peaceful Barbs and Gouramis.
-These fish are very active and require an aquarium with plenty of swimming space; therefore, it is advised that you have an aquarium that is no smaller than 255 litres.
+Suitable tankmates for these Rasboras include similarly sized Rasboras, Loaches, peaceful Barbs, and Gouramis.
+Due to their active nature, these fish require an aquarium with plenty of swimming space; therefore, you should have an aquarium of no less than 255 litres.

-Porthole Rasboras thrive in biotope aquarium setups.
-They require soft, sandy substrate with driftwood tangles and roots, plenty of shaded areas, dried leaf litter, peat, and dim lighting are all necessary.
-In addition, it is ideal to use tannin-stained waters from wood and decomposing detritus are ideal.
+The Porthole Rasbora thrives in biotope aquariums.
+Soft, sandy substrates with driftwood tangles and roots, shaded areas, dried leaf litter, peat, and dim lighting are all necessary.
+In addition, it is ideal to use tannin-stained waters from wood and decomposing detritus.

 |Scientific Name||Rasbora cephalotaenia|